unlock-protocol/unlock/unlock-protocol-com/blog/unlock-fiat-subscription.md

 ## How does it work?

-Unlock's approach to recurring payment has two distinct elements:
+Unlock's approach to recurring fiat payment has two distinct elements:

-1. Smart Contracts
+### Smart Contracts

 We added support for `grantKeyExtension` method on our contracts which allows creators and anyone who is a [`keyGranter`](https://docs.unlock-protocol.com/core-protocol/public-lock/access-control#keygranter) to extend the NFT duration.
 This is available in all locks starting with v11.
 We use this internally to renew memberships of users who have subscribed via fiat payment options.

-2. Locksmith
+### Locksmith

 When a user goes through a recurring purchase, we create a subscription object on the backend to keep track of how many times the user wishes to renew it and store all the details surrounding the purchase.
 Due to the volatile nature of many crypto-currencies, fiat prices can swing drastically between two payments.
 To avoid this and protect the users, we lock in the fiat price at the time of subscription for further renewals.
 This means if the user purchased an NFT for 0.1 tokens valued at $10 at the time of purchase, further renewals would only cost that $10, even if the price of the token is now much higher or much lower.
 We use the subscription object to renew keys when they expire.

 An example of a lock with 5 minute renewal time below getting extended every 5 minutes.

 ![Etherscan](/images/blog/unlock-fiat-subscription/etherscan.png)

-### Documentation and demo
+### Documentation

 - Community & Support: [Join the Unlock Discord](https://discord.com/invite/Ah6ZEJyTDp)